Ecuador: Return to democracy (1979–present)

 In the 11 April 2021 election, conservative former banker Guillermo Lasso took 52.4% of the vote, compared to 47.6% for left-wing economist Andrés Aráuz, who was supported by exiled former president Correa.
 Lasso had finished second in the 2013 and 2017 presidential elections.
 On 24 May 2021, Lasso was sworn in, becoming the country's first right-wing leader in 14 years.
 Lasso's party Creating Opportunities (CREO Movement), and its ally the Social Christian Party (PSC) won only 31 parliamentary seats out of 137, while Aráuz's Union for Hope (UNES) won 49 seats, which meant Lasso needed support from the Izquierda Democrática and the indigenist Pachakutik parties to push through his legislative agenda.

 In October 2021, Lasso declared a 60-day state of emergency to combat crime and drug-related violence, including the numerous bloody clashes between rival groups in the state prisons.
 Lasso proposed a series of constitutional changes to enhance his government's ability to respond to crime.
 In a referendum in February 2023, voters overwhelmingly rejected his proposed changes, which weakened Lasso's political standing.

 On 15 October 2023, centrist candidate Daniel Noboa won the premature presidential election with 52.3% of the vote against leftist candidate Luisa González.
 On 23 November 2023, Noboa was sworn in.

 In January 2024, Noboa declared an "internal armed conflict" against organized crime in response to the escape of the imprisoned leader of the Los Choneros cartel and terrorist group, José Adolfo Macías Villamar (also known as "Fito"), and an armed attack at a public television channel.
 In April 2025, President Daniel Noboa won the run-off round of Ecuador's presidential election, meaning he will now serve a full four-year term.
 In June 2025, Fito was recaptured and extradited to the United States to face charges of international cocaine distribution conspiracy, use of firearms in furtherance of drug trafficking and straw purchasing of firearms conspiracy.
 Fito pled not guilty to all charges and is currently awaiting conviction.
 In October 2025, five people were arrested following an alleged assassination attempt on President Daniel Noboa.

+In the 2024 Global Hunger Index (GHI), Ecuador ranks 58th out of 127 countries with a score of 11.6, which indicates a moderate level of hunger.
+In 2026, the United Nations reported that 2.6 million people in Ecuador are facing acute hunger amid an unprecedented crisis.